ibm-cloud-docs/dl/dl-ts-not-in-provisioned-state.md

 My gateway still shows `Pending` status.
 {: tsSymptoms}

-It can take up to 30 minutes for provisioning of your Direct Link gateway to be completed.
+It can take up to 30 minutes for provisioning of your direct link to be completed.
 {: tsCauses}

 If the gateway is not showing `Provisioned` status 30 minutes after ordering, open a [support case](/unifiedsupport/cases/form){: external} in the IBM console to further troubleshoot.